summaryInfo/ispras_course/README.md

 No tests this time, since it would simplify attempts to break the stack.

+To compile stack without advanced debugginh use:

+    NDEBUG=1 make

 This needs to be compiled in UNIX-like environment.